 If we rewind to 1817, with the establishment of Singapore yet to come, Raffles was departing Britain to be Lieutenant-Governor of Bengkulu (Bencoolen), in southwest Sumatra.
 He left his Javanese collections behind with friends and family in London, but took many of his papers and letters from Java with him.
 Once established on Sumatra, Raffles studied the local cultures and collected natural history specimens and drawings, information about the region, and cultural materials.
 Tragically, all these things sank with Raffles’ ship on his homeward voyage in 1824.
 There was no loss of life, but everything else went down.
-All of Raffles’ administrative and collecting work was lost, including numerous irreplaceable Malay manuscripts, some dating from the 1400s.
+All of Raffles’ administrative and collecting work was lost, including numerous irreplaceable Malay manuscripts.
 There were also more than 2,000 natural history drawings, live animals, including a tiger, and large amounts of information about the islands of Singapore, Borneo, and Sulawesi (then called Celebes).
 He had planned to write a history for each of these places.
 The destruction of all this material ended Raffles’ development as an expert on Southeast Asia.
 He arrived in Britain with few objects to attract the attention of London society again (although he did co-found London Zoo).
 The loss of his papers also means that nobody knows where or how he acquired his collections, including the ones from Java.
 The British Museum is currently studying the surviving Javanese objects stylistically to determine where on the island they originated.

 The main Javanese collections are a curious group, consisting of two quite different types of materials.
 On the one side, there are drawings of ancient Hindu-Buddhist stone monuments and stone sculpture, numerous small metal sculptures, and a few small stone sculptures from the early historic period (6th–15th centuries).
 On the other are theatrical items from 18th to early 19th-century Java.
 In his History of Java, Raffles discussed topics ranging from geography, botany, agriculture and commerce, to customs associated with major life events, dress, history, antiquities, literature, language and theatre.
 However, his collections clearly do not reflect this range of Javanese activities.
 This may partially be due to the fact that the study of human cultures had not yet developed (anthropology emerged later in the 19th century).
 It also suggests that Raffles’ collections were not gathered to represent Javanese culture generally.
 Instead, the indications are that he amassed specific materials for a particular purpose: to demonstrate that the Javanese were an advanced civilisation (in his opinion) and to chart the historical progression of the island.